imildositoe/predictive_modeling_credit_card_routing/README.md

 # __Credit Card Routing System__

-This is the main notebook of the project and is divided by 2 files (this and app.py).
-This file is subdivided by:
+This project is divided by 2 files (main.ipynb and app.py).
+The main.ipynb file is subdivided by:
 - Main Imports: import all the libraries needed for the project
 - Read Data: read the data from the excel sheet dataset
 - Exploratory Data Analysis: explore the data for consequent analysis and development of the model